 “While recent advances in treatment for lung cancer and several other cancers are reason to celebrate, it is concerning to see the persistent racial, socioeconomic, and geographic disparities for highly preventable cancers,” said William G. Cance, M.D., chief medical and scientific officer for the American Cancer Society.
 “There is a continued need for increased investment in equitable cancer control interventions and clinical research to create more advanced treatment options to help accelerate progress in the fight against cancer.”

 UNCERTAIN IMPACT OF COVID-19

-The ACS report estimates nearly 1.9 million new cancer cases will be diagnosed in the U.S. in 2021 and more than 600,000 Americans will die from cancer.
-However, since these numbers are based on data prior to 2018, researchers can’t account for the impact COVID-19 will have on diagnoses or deaths.
+The ACS report estimated nearly 1.9 million new cancer cases would be diagnosed in the U.S. in 2021 and more than 600,000 Americans will die from cancer.
+However, since these numbers are based on data prior to 2018, researchers can’t account for the impact COVID-19 has on diagnoses or deaths.

 “The impact of COVID-19 on cancer diagnoses and outcomes at the population level will be unknown for several years because of the time necessary for data collection, compilation, quality control, and dissemination,” said Rebecca Seigel, MPH, lead author of the report.
 “We anticipate that disruptions in access to cancer care in 2020 will lead to downstream increases in advanced stage diagnoses that may impede progress in reducing cancer mortality rates in the years to come.”